-50. Bermuda maintains a defence regiment of some 420 soldiers, namely the Royal Bermuda Regiment, which includes a long-term "nucleus" of about 140 soldiers and 30 full-time soldiers, in addition to part-time members.
-While in 2015, the Defence Act was amended to set out that the required number of members for the Regiment should be raised and maintained through voluntary enlistment and that if that was not met, the Governor might either revise the roles and responsibilities of the Regiment to take account of the shortfall or authorize compulsory enlistment to make up the required numbers.
-By the Defence Amendment Act, which became operative on 1 July 2018, it was decided that voluntary enlistment was the only means by which a man or woman could enlist into the Regiment.
-As a result, conscription was formally ended.
-The Regiment conducted a strategic review in the first half of 2018 proposing a reduced size of 327 soldiers and officers in total, with two main operational outputs to support military aid to civil authority and humanitarian aid and disaster relief.
-The Regiment is scheduled to roll out its new five-year plan in early 2019.
+49. Bermuda maintains a defence regiment of some 340 soldiers, namely the Royal Bermuda Regiment, which includes 30 full-time soldiers, with the remainder being part-time.
+The Regiment is organized in two operational companies of about 100 soldiers each, supported by a logistics company and a training wing.
+The Regiment had consisted of both conscripted and volunteer members until conscription was suspended in 2015.
+Under the Defence Amendment Act, which became operative on 1 July 2018, voluntary enlistment is the only means by which a man or woman can enlist in the Regiment.
+The Regiment conducted a strategic review in the first half of 2018 proposing a reduced size of 327 soldiers and officers in total, approximately 70 fewer soldiers than prior to the review, with two main objectives, namely to support military aid to the civil authority and to provide humanitarian aid and disaster relief.

-51. The Regiment regularly cooperates with foreign Governments and militaries, including those of Canada, Jamaica and the United States, and assists in disaster relief operations in other territories administered by the United Kingdom.

-52. In addition, according to the administering Power, the Royal Bermuda Regiment Boat Troop assists the Bermuda Police Service with inshore maritime patrolling and policing requirements.
-On the basis of the above-mentioned strategic review of the Regiment, the creation of a Regiment Coast Guard is also expected, with the goal of taking over the task of policing the waters of Bermuda from the Bermuda Police Service in April 2020.
+- 50. The Regiment regularly cooperates with foreign Governments and militaries, including those of Canada, Jamaica and the United States, and assists in disaster relief operations in other territories administered by the United Kingdom.
+In May and June 2019, for the first time in 13 years, the Regiment participated in "Trade Winds", a training exercise designed to build training capacity, enhance relationships and support cooperation to better respond to natural disasters and land and maritime threats in the Caribbean. - 51.
+In addition, according to the administering Power, the Royal Bermuda Regiment Boat Troop assists the Bermuda Police Service with inshore maritime patrolling and policing requirements.
+According to the administering Power, at the time of writing, the creation of a Bermuda Coast Guard was under way, with the Regiment working together with the Police Service to protect the Territory's inshore maritime area.